AmeyVijeesh/Quiz-app/README.md

 - A timer for the questions to add a little more difficulty

-- At last, a pie chart is displayed alonng with your statistics.
+- At last, a pie chart is displayed along with your statistics.

 What else do you need for a quiz app?
 Let me know.